harshita2201301024/obsidian/data/Startup/Shilpa.md

 Tuition Academy
 Investment Portfolio

+**PROS:**
-We will be saving 3.5 Lakh Per Month
+1. We will be saving 3.5 Lakh Per Month
-Shilpa Will be happy
+2. Shilpa Will be happy with her business, working remotely
+3. Scope of lot of future growth
+4. W